Maureen O'Hara: 1941–1943: Hollywood breakthrough

 O'Hara instead starred in the Technicolor war picture, To the Shores of Tripoli, her first Technicolor picture and first on-screen partnership with John Payne, in which she portrayed Navy nurse Lieutenant Mary Carter.
 Though the film was a considerable commercial success, becoming a benchmark for "service pictures" of the era, O'Hara later commented that she "couldn't understand why the quality of his (Bruce Humberstone's) pictures never seemed to match their impressive box-office receipts".
 Malone wrote that "nobody in the film seemed to have lived life.
 The character's emotions, like their uniforms, seem too streamlined".
 O'Hara next played an unconventional role as a timid socialite who joins the army as a cook in Henry Hathaway's Ten Gentlemen from West Point (1942), which tells the fictional story of the first class of the United States Military Academy in the early 19th century.
 The film was disagreeable to O'Hara because Payne dropped out and was replaced by George Montgomery, whom she found "positively loathsome".
 Montgomery attempted to make a pass at her during the production, prolonging his kiss with her after the director had yelled "cut".

-Later that year, O'Hara starred opposite Tyrone Power, George Sanders, Laird Cregar and Anthony Quinn in Henry King's swashbuckler The Black Swan.
+Later that year, O'Hara starred opposite Power, George Sanders, Laird Cregar and Anthony Quinn in Henry King's swashbuckler The Black Swan.
 O'Hara recalled that it was "everything you could want in a lavish pirate picture: a magnificent ship with thundering cannons; a dashing hero battling menacing villains ... sword fights; fabulous costumes ...".
 She found it exhilarating working with Power, who was renowned for his "wicked sense of humor".
 O'Hara grew very concerned about one scene in the picture in which she is thrown overboard in her underwear by Power, and sent a warning letter home to Ireland in advance.
 She refused to take her wedding ring off in one scene which resulted in screen adjustments to make it look like a dinner ring.
 Though the film was praised by critics and is seen as one of the period's most enjoyable adventure films, the critic from The New York Times thought O'Hara's character lacked depth, commenting that "Maureen O'Hara is brunette and beautiful—which is all the part requires".